• Home

 low carb bagels with everything bagel seasoning

-When eating a low carb diet for an extended period of time, you really start missing things like bread, pizza, and bagels.
+When eating low carb for an extended period of time, you really start missing things like bread, pizza, and bagels.
 Luckily you can make your own at home!

 I haven’t found a low carb bread recipe that I like but we love this low carb bagel recipe.
 They are made with fathead dough which is a combination of mozzarella cheese, cream cheese, and almond flour.